shreyas-bk24/MediKit/README.md

 <h1>How to run</h1>
+ To run this project you must have the latest version of python3
 <p>Firstly you have to install all the requirements mentioned in the requirements.txt</p><br>
 <p>Before installing we have to make sure that pip is already installed on your coding environment</p><br>